 - Parse the response with Beautiful Soup.

-- Try to find any nested sitemaps and recursively process those.
+- Look for any nested sitemaps and process them recursively.

-tag. - Fetch the required attributes from every found URL.
+urltag in the sitemap. - Extract the required attributes from each found URL.

-- Save the data to the CSV file.
+- Save the data to a CSV file.

 That's it!
-If you have issues processing a sitemap because your request is being blocked (website tries to protect itself from crawlers), you can take advantage of the ScrapingBee client as I'll show in the section below.
+If you have issues processing a sitemap because your request is being blocked, you can use the ScrapingBee client, as I'll show in the section below.
+Some websites protect themselves from automated web scraping and web scrapers, so routing requests through a proxy API can help avoid unnecessary blocks.

 Fetching website data from every page